va26/Basic-C-Game/README.md

 # Basic-C-Game
 ## Description

 I developed this game as a part of my winter project in class 11th.
-In this game the user controls his car (green) with the left and right arrow keys and has to dodge the obstacles (opponent cars in blue) with are descending randomly on the screen.
+In this game the user controls his car (green) with the left and right arrow keys and has to dodge the obstacles (opponent cars in blue) which are descending randomly (in two columns) on the screen.
 This game has several levels and with the increase in each level the speed of the game increases until there is a winner!

 >_**Refer Screenshots for visual part**_